m4ttsch/omscs-notes-notes/computer-networks/intradomain-routing.md

 For packets routing between two different areas, it is required that the packet be sent through an area border router, through the backbone and then to the area border router within the destination area, before finally reaching the destination.

 **Operation.** First, a graph (topological map) of the entire AS is constructed.
-Then, considering itself as the root node, each router computes the shortest-path tree to all subnets, by running Djikstra’s algorithm locally.
+Then, considering itself as the root node, each router computes the shortest-path tree to all subnets, by running Djikstra's algorithm locally.
 The link costs have been pre-configured by a network administrator.
 The administrator has a variety of choices while configuring the link costs.
 For instance, he may choose to set them to be inversely proportional to link capacity, or set them all to one.
 Given set of link weights, OSFP provides the mechanisms for determining least-cost path routing.

-Whenever there is a change in a link’s state, the router broadcasts routing information to all other routers in the AS, not just to its neighboring routers.
-It also broadcasts a link’s state periodically even if its state hasn’t changed.
+Whenever there is a change in a link's state, the router broadcasts routing information to all other routers in the AS, not just to its neighboring routers.
+It also broadcasts a link's state periodically even if its state hasn't changed.

 **Link State Advertisements.** Every router within a domain that operates on OSPF uses Link State Advertisements (LSAs).
 LSA communicates the router's local routing topology to all other local routers in the same OSPF area.
 In practice, LSA is used for building a database (called the link state database) containing all the link states.
 LSAs are typically flooded to every router in the domain.
 This helps form a consistent network topology view.
 Any change in the topology requires corresponding changes in LSAs.